saisankargochhayat/codencounter/README.md

 Users can capture locations in a virtual map by passing quizzes and challenging other users for a one-on-one quiz war.

-# Technology used:-
+# Technology used

 1. NodeJS (Server side scripting)
 2. Express (Server framework)
 3. MongoDB (No-SQL database)

-# Modules Used:-
+# Modules Used

-1.express.js
-2.bcrypt.js (for password hashing)
+1. bcrypt.js (for password hashing and authentication)
-3.
+2. mongoose.js (mongodb package for nodejs)

-# Steps :-
+# Steps
 1. git clone
 2. yarn install
 3. yarn start

-# Test :-
+# Test
 1. yarn start
 2. yarn test